Showcase your provision for Estyn

 - continuing professional learning for all staff that enables them to support pupils’ health and wellbeing

 These are just some suggestions for practical changes schools can try.
-You can find lots more practical examples of how schools have implemented a whole-school approach to wellbeing in Esytn’s primary school case studies.
+You can find lots more practical examples of how schools have implemented a whole-school approach to wellbeing in Esytn’s school case studies.

 Assess your current provision